malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 that is a horizontal line.
-The temperature dependence of the diffusion constant has a different shape to that of the $\tau_D$, displayed in the variable temperature dependence, which is discussed in detail @sec:jump_dynamics.
+The temperature dependence of the diffusion constant has a different shape to that of the $\tau_D$, displayed in the variable temperature dependence which results from the presence of jump dynamics, explored in @sec:jump_dynamics.
 The remaining quantities show very similar values independent of the method used to measure them, demonstrating these describe the types of relaxations we are investigating.

-![Summary of comparisons
+![Summary taking the ratio of each molecular relaxation quantity with it's traditional counterpart.
 ](../Projects/Dynamics/figures/ratio_comparison.svg){width=80% #fig:ratio_comparison}

 ## Heterogeneities in Molecular Relaxations {#sec:dynamic_heterogeneities}